-Life-Changing Summer Internships
+Life-Changing Summer Experience

 - Finalists are called for interviews with a second panel of reviewers.
 This panel makes the final recommendation for the three internship awards.